B2-Stealth/line_follower_code_with_3_IRs/README.md

-# line_follower_code_with_3_IRs
+# line follower code with 3 IRs

+## Parts Used
-Using Arduino Uno board, L239d motor driver, 3 IR sensors, jumper wires, and batteries
+Arduino Uno board, L239d motor driver, 3 IR sensors, jumper wires, and batteries

-Arduino provides easy to use interfaces for complex electronic circuitry which makes it easier for a newbie to begin
+Arduino provides easy-to-use interfaces for complex electronic circuitry which makes it easier for a newbie to begin.

 The basic principle behind the working of the line follower is that black is perfectly absorbent whereas any other color reflects upto some extent.
 So when the IR sensor is pointing towards a black material, it receives no returning signal, and the code is written to give appropriate responses
 To simulate a turn, the rpm of one wheel is greater than that of the other.
 To simulate an aggressive turn for sharp corners, the inner wheel rotates counter to the outer wheel.